 What matters to me most is to work hard and have fun.
 I would assume that most people have a tough time remembering when what matters most to them started mattering to them at all.
 For me, it started in Kindergarten when my dad first started driving me to school in the morning on his way to work.
 When he dropped me off each morning, he would say, “work hard, have fun”, and off I went to school.

 My family moved about 20 minutes south from the house that I was born in during my summer before the fifth grade.
 My dad had already stopped driving us some days because he was splitting time between his old office by our school and his new office by our new home.
-Now that we moved, my parents told me that we were going to start next year at the local public school, but I loved Peck, and the private school was the only one I had ever known.
-I was miserable at my new Liberty Corner School and I can almost still feel the uncomfortable feeling I felt those first few days there.
-I begged and begged my parents to let me go back to Peck and eventually they actually did.
+Now that we moved, my parents told me that we were going to start next year at the local public school, but I loved my school it was the only one I had ever known.
+I was miserable at my new school and I can almost still feel the uncomfortable feeling I felt those first few days there.
+I begged and begged my parents to let me go back to my old school and eventually they actually did.
 I am so lucky for their sacrifices and for generally putting up with me.
 In my middle school years, my mom would often tell me, “you know, you’re going to grow up to be a great lawyer one day”, which was a nice way of saying “you are a stubborn little boy.”

-I went back to what I knew and I worked hard, and I had fun, graduated, went to Pingry for high school, worked hard, and had fun.
-Richmond, felt like Liberty Corner, just not right, but this time I knew why.
+I went back to what I knew and I worked hard, and I had fun, graduated, went to a new school for high school, worked hard, and had fun.
+College, felt like that other school, just not right, but this time I knew why.
 I wanted to work hard but my friends here were mostly only having fun.
 Partly my fault, I tend to befriend the most fun loving people in my environment.
-I could have easily found hardworking friends at Richmond, but maybe they wouldn’t have had fun, or maybe they would have and I just had a bad start, I don’t know, but I wanted out.
+I could have easily found hardworking friends at this college, but maybe they wouldn’t have had fun, or maybe they would have and I just had a bad start, I don’t know, but I wanted out.

 My gap year was really my first experience where working hard and having fun merged into the same thing.
 I was loving what I was doing most of the time, and most of the time I was working.

-I got to Vanderbilt and returned to the old model for a year where the two (“work” and “fun”) were pretty separate.
+I got to my new college and returned to the old model for a year where the two (“work” and “fun”) were pretty separate.
 I don’t think high school or college is very conducive to working hard and having fun at the same time honestly.
 I was having fun with my friends and my new fraternity, and I was working hard in school.

 My junior year was different.
 I decided at the beginning of the year I wanted to work hard one semester and have fun the next.
 I worked insanely hard recruiting for an investment banking internship during the fall and was fortunate to get an internship with the group I will now be joining full-time after graduation, and with my semester of hard work behind me and a summer of hard work ahead of me, I went and had fun.
-I studied abroad in Florence and traveled all around Italy and Europe and it was the most fun four months imaginable.
+I studied abroad and traveled all around Europe and it was the most fun four months imaginable.
 It was unimaginable really.
 It wasn’t just fun.
 It was truly amazing.
-My walk to school past the Duomo and the Uffizi and across the bridge right next to the Ponte Vecchio.
-St. Patty’s in Dublin, Spring Oktoberfest in Munich, the baths in Budapest, beaches in Barcelona, biking in Amsterdam.
+My walk to school, St. Patty’s in Dublin, Spring Oktoberfest in Munich, the baths in Budapest, beaches in Barcelona, biking in Amsterdam.
 A wine tasting in Tuscany.
 I don’t expect to live that way ever again, and I’m fine with that, I’m just so grateful I got to do it once.

 I worked hard that summer.
 I was the only one in the whole office who was in the office for at least a couple of hours everyday from the first to the last of the internship, including July 4th.
 I had my fun in the months prior, and this summer was for working hard to get a return offer, so I worked hard and got a return offer.
 On my mousepad, I wrote in black sharpie a quote from Muhammad Ali, “Don’t count the days.
 Make the days count.”